-- h) Disqualification from the results. - i) Suspension from the driver's next Event. - 38.4 Should the stewards decide to impose either of the penalties under Article 38.3(a), (b), (c) or (d), the following procedure will be followed : - a) The stewards will give written notification of the penalty which has been imposed to the competitor concerned and will inform all teams via the official messaging system. - b) With the exception of Articles 38.3(a) and (b) above, from the time the team concerned is notified of the stewards' decision via the official messaging system the relevant driver may cross the Line on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 38.3(d), proceeding to his garage where he shall remain for the period of the time penalty.

-However, unless the driver was already in the pit entry for the purpose of serving his penalty, he may not carry out the penalty if the VSC procedure is in use or after the safety car has been deployed.
-The number of times the driver crosses the Line behind the safety car or during the VSC procedure will be added to the maximum number of times he may cross the Line on the track.

-- c) Whilst a car is stationary in the pit lane as a result of incurring a penalty under Articles 38.3(a) or (b) above it may not be worked on until the car has been stationary for the duration of the penalty. - d) Whilst a car is stationary in the pit lane as a result of incurring a time penalty under Article 38.3(d) above it may not be worked on.
-However, if the engine stops it may be started after the time penalty period has elapsed.

-e) Any breach or failure to comply with Articles 38.4 (b), (c) or (d) may result in the car being excluded.
+- h) Disqualification from the results. - i) Suspension from the driver's next Event. - 38.4 Should the stewards decide to impose either of the penalties under Article 38.3(a), (b), (c) or (d), the following procedure will be followed: - a) The stewards will give written notification of the penalty which has been imposed to the competitor concerned and will inform all teams via the official messaging system. - b) With the exception of Articles 38.3(a) and (b) above, from the time the team concerned is notified of the stewards' decision via the official messaging system the relevant driver may cross the Line on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 38.3(d), proceeding to his pit stop position where he shall remain for the period of the time penalty. - However, unless the driver was already in the pit entry for the purpose of serving his penalty, he may not carry out the penalty if the VSC procedure is in use or after the safety car has been deployed.
+The number of times the driver crosses the Line behind the safety car or during the VSC procedure will be added to the maximum number of times he may cross the Line on the track. - c) Whilst a car is stationary in the pit lane as a result of incurring a penalty under Articles 38.3(a) or (b) above it may not be worked on until the car has been stationary for the duration of the penalty. - d) Whilst a car is stationary in the pit lane as a result of incurring a time penalty under Article 38.3(d) above it may not be worked on.
+However, if the engine stops any work necessary to re-start it may be carried out after the time penalty period has elapsed.
+If the team is unable to start the engine the car may then only be worked on in the driver's garage. - e) Any breach or failure to comply with Articles 38.4 (b), (c) or (d) may result in the car being disqualified.